 DALK – Deep Anterior Lamellar Keratoplasty

 Deep Anterior Lamellar Keratoplasty (DALK) is a newer method of cornea transplant for anterior corneal disease such as keratoconus, corneal scars and stromal dystrophies.
 Only the diseased anterior layers of the cornea are replaced and the innermost layer of the recipient, the endothelium, is retained.
 Because the inner layer is retained, the body does not recognize the donor tissue, hence there is less risk of rejection and the corticosteroid medications can be discontinued after only 6 weeks.
 A lesser degree of suture related postoperative astigmatism has also been reported with DALK compared to full thickness grafts.
 The standard full thickness transplant lasts an average of 20 years and then often will fail and need to be repeated.
 By retaining the endothelial layer with DALK, the corneal transplant should last much longer.

 Anterior Corneal Transplant (DALK) Advantages

 Maintaining an intact endothelium obviates or reduces several of the major challenges and vulnerabilities associated with corneal transplantation.
-“Theoretically, DALK leaves the patient with a stronger wound because you have not violated Descemet’s membrane, which is the strongest layer of the cornea,
+“Theoretically, DALK leaves the patient with a stronger wound because you have not violated Descemet’s membrane, the strongest layer of the cornea.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.